streamlit/streamlit/docs/deploy_streamlit_app.md

 ```

 If your app has name `streamlit_app.py` and your branch is `master`, your app is also given a shortened URL of the form `https://share.streamlit.io/[user name]/[repo name]`.
 The only time you need the full URL is when you deployed multiple apps from the same repo.
 So you can also reach the example URL above at the short URL [http://share.streamlit.io/streamlit/demo-self-driving](http://share.streamlit.io/streamlit/demo-self-driving).

+## Secrets management

+It is a bad practice to store unencrypted secrets in a git repository.
+Secrets Management allows you to store secrets securely and access them in your Streamlit app as environment variables.

 ## Share, update, and collaborate